hpc4cmb/toast/docs/nersc.rst

 Using TOAST at NERSC
 ====================

-To use TOAST at NERSC, you need to have a Python3 software stack with all dependencies installed.
-There is already such a software stack installed on the NERSC machines.
+A recent version of TOAST is already installed at NERSC, along with all necessary dependencies.
+You can use this installation directly, or use it as the basis for your own development.

 Module Files